Bob Kerr (musician)

-Robert Kerr (born 14 February 1940, Kensington, west London, England) is a comic musician who plays trumpet and cornet.
-He was originally a member of the Bonzo Dog Doo-Dah Band and was persuaded by Geoff Stephens to join The New Vaudeville Band, before forming his own combo, Bob Kerr's Whoopee Band.
+Robert Kerr (born 14 February 1940) is a comic musician who plays trumpet and cornet.
+He was originally a member of Spencer's Washboard Kings in 1965 and during 1966 he was a member of the Bonzo Dog Doo-Dah Band.
+In September 1966, he was persuaded by Geoff Stephens to join The New Vaudeville Band, before forming his own combo, Bob Kerr's Whoopee Band.
 Kerr was a part of a reunited Bonzo Dog Doo-Dah Band line-up of surviving members, which toured in 2006 and 2008.

 He and his son, Matt, also operate a t-shirt printing business.
 Kerr's musical career is described in David Christie's Doo Dah Diaries.